senner007/jumbleScramblePluginPointer/readme.txt

 + allow dragging and dropping over other instances - Fixed
 + double cliking elements throws errors - Fixed
 + do not run init on object instantiation (run after as obj.init())- Fixed
++ currently doesn't work in Edge - Fixed ({once: true} in events doesn't agree with Edge)